 Your grade is based upon the following:

-- Participation in class discussions & exercises: 20%
+- Participation in class discussions & exercises: 50%

-Participation is evaluated on the basis of in-class discussions, exercises and our assessment of how prepared you are and how well you understand the material and relate it to transition designing.
+Participation is evaluated on the basis of students’ overall presence/posture, engagement in discussions & exercises, assessment of how prepared they are, how well the material is understood and students’ ability to relate it to transition designing, how well students are able to build upon the ideas introduced in both the readings and the discussion and willingness to engage fully in the class.
 Successful participation involves taking up postures of speculation vs. certainty, learning to ‘dance’ with and build upon others’ ideas (as opposing to entering a debate or proving the other person wrong), being willing to change one’s mind, listening as opposed to ‘waiting to talk’, being generous and encouraging everyone to speak up and participate, not dominating the conversation, speaking clearly and loudly enough for all to hear.

 Transition solutions can only be conceived and implemented within diverse and multi/transdisciplinary teams.
-For this reason, the three assignments and several of the class exercises will be undertaken in teams.
+For this reason, the 6 assignments and several of the class exercises will be undertaken in teams.
 We will be grouping you into small teams for these assignments in order to ensure that there is as much diversity as possible.
 Although you may feel more comfortable working with your friends and people with whom you have much in common, in this seminar, discussions, exercises and assignments will be more successful when undertaken by groups with diverse skill sets and points of view.
 Learning to collaborate well with people from diverse backgrounds and understanding when to lead and when to defer to another’s area of expertise are important 21st century design skills.
 Course assignments and class exercises will provide you with opportunities to hone these skills.

 It has been said that collaboration is like a dance, and your dance card should always be full.
 At the end of each assignment you will be asked ‘which of my teammates would I willingly work with again?’
 ‘Which teammates would I not want to work with again…and why?’
 You will evaluate your teammates on a variety of criteria.
 Although the team will receive a single grade for the assignment, the team evaluations will bolster or detract from your individual grades.